mbruges/zola/content/learn/textbook/distances-travelled.md

 sports sock, that the furthest distances I’ve travelled
 have been those between people.
 And what survives
 of holidaying briefly in their lives.

+- DEFINITIONS:
+  - rucksack: (n) a backpack for carrying
+  - meridian: (n) an imaginary line around the Earth
+  - anonymity: (n) the state of being unknown
+  - delirium: (n) a disturbed state of mind
+  - souvenirs: (n) items kept for memories
+  - Larium: (n) medicine to treat malaria
+  - giro: (n) money transfer paperwork